apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 ```

-then I added this to my .zshrc (after setting up zsh https://ohmyz.sh/) (note: see salesforce installation instructions for using or switching to the stable npm sfdx version instead of the release candidate rc version)
+(note: see salesforce installation instructions for using or switching to the stable npm sfdx version instead of the release candidate rc version)

 ```
 export NVMHOME="/home/node"